elsiedown/sei-project-4-he/README.md

 ```

-* We built out the serialisers for each model as we went, before moving onto setting up REST Framework - and the different get, put, post, delete requests for each entity.
+* We built out the serializers for each model as we went, before moving onto setting up REST Framework - and the different get, put, post, delete requests for each entity.
 We also worked don user authentication to limit certain requests to logged-in users and owners of certain properties / reviews:

 ```
 class PropertyListView(APIView):